debriefff/AES/README.md

 ## Requirements

-Python 3.11
-No third party libraries
+Pure Python 3.11 (No third party libraries are used)

 ## How to use